 The Building America Benchmark Protocol is generally consistent with mid 1990's house construction.
-As apposed to other rating performance systems, the Building America Benchmark includes not only heating, cooling and hot water, (which accounts for roughly 50% of total energy consumption of the home), but also energy consumption from lighting, appliances, and other miscellaneous loads.
+Unlike other rating performance systems, the Building America Benchmark includes not only heating, cooling and hot water, (which accounts for roughly 50% of total energy consumption of the home), but also energy consumption from lighting, appliances, and other miscellaneous loads.